KanuriDurgaPrasad/durgaprasad18.github.io/README.md

-# durgaprasad18.github.io
+# k.durgaprasad.github.io
-You are now visiting portfolio website
+You are nor visiting a portfolio website